Connect + Collect

 - A new gallery space at 2519 N. Charles Street

-The Connect + Collect Speaker series included four lectures in 2019 and has resumed during Covid-19 closures on Zoom.
+The Connect + Collect Speaker series included four in person lectures in 2019 and has resumed in 2021 on Zoom.

 Archived images, text, and audio from each discussion is included from BmoreArt’s Vimeo page.